New Balance Fresh Foam X Balos v1 Review

 Personal: C (I want to like the shoe.
 It's fun and lively, but my foot hurts running in it.)

-Overall Design:
+Overall Design: B

 Andrea

-Fit: (Low volume toe box combined with toe spring resulted in big toenail bruising.
+Fit: B (Low volume toe box combined with toe spring resulted in big toenail bruising.
 Otherwise, I liked the secure midfoot and rearfoot fit.)

-C- (The extreme rocker geometry does not work for my mechanics.
+Performance: C- (The extreme rocker geometry does not work for my mechanics.
 This shoe made me change my gait pattern to be somewhat comfortable and resulted in knee pain, which I almost never experience.)

 Stability: C- (This shoe created instability for me and caused me to change my preferred movement pathway.
 Runners who land further forward will likely have issues in the shoe.
 New Balance took the extreme rocker geometry too far.)